Extra dimensions could be huge, even a millimeter wide. Gravity leaks into them.

 Up to seven flat extra dimensions, potentially as large as a millimeter.

-Placeholder for a 3D visualisation of Braneworld & the Bulk.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Braneworld & the Bulk.
 String-theory-inspired models where our universe is a brane in a higher-dimensional bulk.
 The bulk pre-exists and persists.
 Variants differ in the bulk geometry: warped (RS), flat with large dimensions (ADD), or with parallel branes (Ekpyrotic).

 The hierarchy problem is solved by allowing gravity to dilute into up to seven large extra dimensions.